Privacy Policy

 13.12 Termination & Group Management

-Virtuous Restaurants® may suspend or remove participants from onboarding or Registered Drivers groups at any time, with or without notice, for:
+Virtuous Restaurants® may suspend or remove participants from the Registered Drivers group at any time, with or without notice, for:

 • Non-compliance